deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 If you have any questions or suggestions about the contributing process, please share them with us on the `forum <https://forum.deeppavlov.ai>`_.
+Please note that we do not answer general questions in the github issues interface.

 If you are a regular contributor in the DeepPavlov open source project, you can receive an invitation to one of our events or an opportunity to become a part of our team.